eurohat1984/FractalEurope/foreign-relations.md

      * Imports expected to follow in 2022
   2. Northern Ireland
      * **Checks within the UK** when entering Northern Ireland add friction for businesses
+* Frictions & paperwork especially hard on small businesses for whom it's not always worth the effort

 **Immigration Frictions**
 * More tedious travel requirements